Pluggable authentication module (PAM) is a general purpose authentication API.

 quite elaborate.
 MaxScale supports a very limited form of the PAM protocol,

 The MaxScale PAM modules themselves have no configuration.
 All that is required

 is to change the listener and backend authenticator modules to

 [Read-Write-Listener] type=listener address=:: service=Read-Write-Service protocol=MariaDBClient authenticator=PAMAuth [Master-Server] type=server address=123.456.789.10 port=12345 protocol=MariaDBBackend authenticator=PAMBackendAuth

-authetication_string column.
-The matching PAM service in the operating system PAM config is used for
+matching PAM service in the operating system PAM config is used for

 PAM service configuration is out of the scope of this document, see The Linux-PAM System Administrators' Guide for more information.
 A simple service definition used for testing this module is below.